 Chicken Chimichangas are stuffed with flavorful shredded chicken and Monterey jack cheese!
 You can make these two ways; baked or fried.
 Either way, they are guaranteed to fill you and your family up.

-You all know how much I love Mexican style dishes.
-Tacos are essentially my love language, but I intentionally try to prepare something a little different on nights when me and my family are craving Mexican for dinner.
-My Chicken Chimichangas are stuffed to the maximum with tender, juicy chicken, and authentic flavor.
+You all know how much I love Mexican dishes.
+Tacos are essentially my love language, but I also like to prepare different Mexican dishes.
+My Chicken Chimichangas are a family favorite!
+They are stuffed to the maximum with tender, juicy chicken, and authentic flavor.

-My favorite part about this recipe is that these chimichangas are completely versatile in how you decide to serve them.
-You can either bake or fry each chimichanga.
-Frying them is the traditional way and it is incredible! 🙂
+These chimichangas are versatile in how you decide to make them.
+They can either be baked or fried!
+Frying is the traditional way and it is incredible! 😃

 If you are looking for a meal with less prep and less calories I recommend baking them.
 They will still be amazing!
-But when I am feeling a little extra indulgent and need the fried food fix I will warm up a skillet of oil and fry each chimichanga for added flavor and texture.
+But when I am feeling a little extra indulgent, and need a fried food fix, I will heat a skillet of oil and fry each chimichanga for added flavor and texture.

 When I first made these for my husband, Kale, I asked what he thought and his response was, “These are the best chimichangas I’ve ever had!
 Better than any restaurant.”

 Wow!
 That’s the reaction I’m looking for with every meal.
-Give this recipe a shot and see if you can get the same comment from one of your family members.
+Give this recipe a shot and see if you can get the same comment from your family members.

 I recommend using vegetable oil in a cast iron or heavy bottomed-skillet.
-Only fill with about an inch or two of oil.
+Only fill with about a couple inches of oil.
 That’s all you’ll need.